Can Whiplash Cause Headaches?

 Chiropractors specialize in diagnosing and treating a wide range of musculoskeletal disorders, including those caused by whiplash and other car accident injuries.
 Through noninvasive techniques such as spinal adjustments, massage therapy, and exercises, your Conyers chiropractor can help restore proper alignment and function to the spine, relieving tension and reducing headaches.

-At AICA Orthopedics in Conyers, our team of chiropractors also work alongside orthopedic doctors and physical therapists to provide comprehensive management of whiplash injuries.
+At AICA Orthopedics in Conyers, our team of chiropractors also works alongside orthopedic doctors and physical therapists to provide comprehensive management of whiplash injuries.
 We specialize in car accident injuries and provide prompt medical evaluation, diagnostic imaging, and recommendations for treatment to all car accident victims.
 Our car accident doctors will provide you with a thorough treatment and recovery plan that includes strengthening the neck muscles, improving flexibility, and promoting your overall healing for long-term recovery.
 With timely intervention and the comprehensive treatment approaches that we offer at AICA Orthopedics in Conyers, you can experience lasting relief from whiplash-associated headaches and get back to your regular routines and activities.

 SHARE: